hauler-dev/hauler-docs/docs/hauler-usage/help.md

 Available Commands:
-  completion  Generate auto-completion scripts for various shells help        Help about any command login       Login to a registry store       Interact with the content store version     Print the current version
+  completion  Generate auto-completion scripts for various shells help        Help about any command login       Log in to a registry store       Interact with the content store version     Print the current version